The Morrison Government is committed to reducing power prices.

 If Labor had done this when they were in power, it could have saved consumers $6.5 billion.

 BUILDING SNOWY 2.0

-Snowy 2.0 will make renewable energy reliable by increasing storage capacity by 50%, adding 2,000 megawatts of renewable energy capacity – enough to power 500,000 homes.
+Snowy 2.0 will make renewable energy reliable by increasing storage capacity by 50%.
+This will add 2,000 megawatts of renewable energy capacity – enough to power 500,000 homes.